mjfwest/swat-em/doc/source/gui.rst

 .. math:: E_i = e^{j\alpha_i}

-All phasors of a phase are getting grouped a vectorial summed up which is shown as (1) in figure :ref:`phasors plot<fig:phasors>`.
+All phasors of a phase are getting grouped a vectorial summed up which is shown as (1) in figure :ref:`phasors plot<fig:mainwindowphasors>`.
 The dotted line represents the vectorial sum.
 The amplitude and the phase of this is shown in (2).

 .. _fig:mainwindowphasors: